 Reporting Foreign Real Estate and Rental Income to the IRS

-Many of the 9 million Americans who live overseas have settled abroad permanently, perhaps having retired abroad, or because they married a foreigner, or because they fell in love with a particular place.
+Many of the 9 million Americans who live overseas have settled abroad permanently, perhaps because they have retired abroad, married a foreigner, or fallen in love with a particular place.

 All American citizens and green card holders are required to file US taxes though, reporting their worldwide income, including expats, even if they also file foreign taxes.